2024

 15.8 – 15.9.2019 Allas Sea Pool, Helsinki

-Vietnamese handmade Dópaper, lacquer, hand-braided jute rope, dry powder pigment, cement.
+Traditional Vietnamese handmade Dó paper, lacquer, hand-braided jute rope, dry powder pigment, cement.

 The installation Biological Being contains a large female sculpture.
 The form is inspired by the ancient sculpture of Venus of Willendorf and the Pre-Columbian terra-cotta Nayarit style known as Chinesco.
 In these forms, I am looking for iconic physical silhouettes of a woman.